-It is an area called Dragon’s Gap.
-It is simply beautiful.
+It is an area called The Tail of the Dragon. *See Correction Below* It is simply beautiful.
 The road twists and turns and corkscrews through the mountains.
 The perfect place for a ride if you are a motorcyclist.
 There were lots of them riding in the sun, it was perfect weather for it.
 Every curve offering a breathtaking view of the final flash of fall colors that the mountains offered up.

 Happy Valley follows along Abram’s Creek.

 The Chilhowee Primitive Church, also known as Red Top, is nestled into the hill on your left as you enter.